Our Trademark Assignment template:

 How Does It Work?

 Our Trademark Assignment template is for use in drafting a trademark assignment agreement.
-The agreement transfers the rights in the trademark and can be used to transfer both:
+The agreement transfers the rights in the trademark and you can use it to transfer both:

 - registered trademarks; and